 Seven countries currently ‘officially’ claim territory in Antarctica.
 But that number could increase to 47, if the principle of frontage were universally applied.
 That would even give Iran a foothold on the South Pole.

-A map of these claims looks like a pie chart, as all are centred on the geographical South Pole(*).
+A map of the 'official' claims looks like a pie chart, as all are centred on the geographical South Pole(*).
 If all those claims would be realised, one would be able to visit those seven countries by simply walking in a circle around that one point.
-But all territorial claims on Antarctica were ‘frozen’ by the Antarctic Treaty of 1961, which also stipulated that thereafter, no new claim could be made.
+All territorial claims on Antarctica were ‘frozen’ by the Antarctic Treaty of 1961, which also stipulated that thereafter, no new claim could be made.
 Present claimants are: